sailfishos/docs.sailfishos.org/Support/Help_Articles/Device_Lock_and_Security_Code/README.md

 * <a href="Lock_screen_with_arrows.png"><img src="Lock_screen_with_arrows.png" alt="The lock screen with arrows hinting how to swipe"></a>
   <span class="md_figcaption">
-    The lock screen with arrows hinting how to swipe
+    Pic 1: The lock screen with arrows hinting how to swipe
   </span>
 * <a href="Entering_security_code.png"><img src="Entering_security_code.png" alt="Security code dialogue"></a>
   <span class="md_figcaption">
-    Security code dialogue
+    Pic 2: Security code dialogue
   </span>
 </div>